XeroAPI/XeroOAuth-PHP/README.md

 ###### Parameters
 * Response: the raw API response to be parsed
 * Format: xml pdf and json are supported, but you cannot use this function to parse an XML API response as JSON - must correspond to the requested response format.

+#### Authorise
+For public and partner API type applications using the 3-legged OAuth process, we need to redirect the user to Xero to authorise the API connection.
+To do so, redirect the user to a url generated with a call like this:

+    url("Authorize", '') . "?oauth_token=".$oauth_token."&scope=" . $scope;

+###### Appendages
+* oauth_token: this is a request token generated in a prior RequestToken call
+* scope: the Payroll API is a permissioned API and required a comma separated list of endpoints the application is requesting access to e.g. $scope = 'payroll.payrollcalendars,payroll.superfunds,payroll.payruns,payroll.payslip,payroll.employees';

 #### Refresh an access token